mosn/mosn/README.md

 ## Contribution
 + [How to contribute the code](docs/CONTRIBUTING.md)
-+ MOSN is still in its infancy with many capabilities to be completed, and many bugs need to be fixed.
++ MOSN is still in its infancy with many capabilities need to be completed, and many bugs to be fixed.
-  So we welcome every to participate and submit the code in following but not limited aspect：
+  So we welcome everyone to participate in and submit the code in following but not limited aspect：
    + Completing core routing function
    + Outlier detection
    + Tracing support
    + HTTP/1.x, HTTP/2.0 performance optimization
-   + flow control
+   + Flow control

 ## Thanks
 Thanks to Google, IBM, Lyft for creating the Envoy and Istio system, so that MOSN has a very good reference and we can